huggingface/diffusion-models-class/unit4/README.md

 Key training improvements:
 - Tuning the noise schedule, loss weighting and sampling trajectories for more efficient training.
 An excellent paper exploring some of these design choices is [Elucidating the Design Space of Diffusion-Based Generative Models](http://arxiv.org/abs/2206.00364) by Karras et al.
-- Training on diverse aspect rations, as described in [this video from the course launch event](https://www.youtube.com/watch?v=g6tIUrMvOec).
+- Training on diverse aspect ratios, as described in [this video from the course launch event](https://www.youtube.com/watch?v=g6tIUrMvOec).
 - Cascaded diffusion models, training one model at low resolution and then one or more super-res models.
 Used in DALLE-2, Imagen and more for high-resolution image generation.
 - Better conditioning, incorporating rich text embeddings ([Imagen](https://arxiv.org/abs/2205.11487) uses a large language model called T5) or multiple types of conditioning ([eDiffi](http://arxiv.org/abs/2211.01324))
 - 'Knowledge Enhancement' - incorporating pre-trained image captioning and object detection models into the training process to create more informative captions and produce better performance ([ERNIE-ViLG 2.0](http://arxiv.org/abs/2210.15257))